Exact and approximate inference in graphical models: variable elimination and beyond: Treewidth approximation for exact inference

-We compared the mean treewidth bound found by these four approaches (minimum degree, minimum fill-in, MCS and randomized iterative minimum fill-in) on a set of five CSP and MRF benchmarks used as combinatorial optimization problems in various solver competitions.
-ParityLearning is an optimization variant of the minimal disagreement parity CSP problem originally contributed to the DIMACS benchmark and used in the Minizinc challenge~\citep{Minizinc2012}.
+We compared the mean treewidth upper bound found by these four approaches (minimum degree, minimum fill-in, MCS and randomised iterative minimum fill-in) on a set of five WCSP and MRF benchmarks used as combinatorial optimisation problems in various solver competitions.
+ParityLearning is an optimisation variant of the minimal disagreement parity CSP problem originally contributed to the DIMACS benchmark and used in the Minizinc challenge~\citep{Minizinc2012}.
 Linkage is a genetic linkage analysis benchmark~\citep{UAI10}.
-GeomSurf and SceneDecomp are respectively geometric surface labeling and scene decomposition problems in computer vision~\citep{OpenGM2BM}.
+GeomSurf and SceneDecomp are respectively geometric surface labelling and scene decomposition problems in computer vision~\citep{OpenGM2BM}.
+For each problem it is possible to vary the number of vertices and potential functions.
 The number of instances per problem as well as their mean characteristics are given in Table~\ref{table-pb}.
-Results are reported in Figure~\ref{fig:joint} (Left).The randomized iterative minimum fill-in algorithm used a maximum of $30,000$ iterations or $180$ seconds (respectively $10,000$ iterations and $60$ seconds for ParityLearning and Linkage), compared to a maximum of $0.37$ second used by the non-iterative approaches.
-The minimum fill-in algorithm (using maximum degree for ties breaking) performed better than the other greedy approaches, being slightly improved by its randomized iterative version.
+Results are reported in Figure~\ref{fig:joint} (Left).The randomised iterative minimum fill-in algorithm used a maximum of $30,000$ iterations or $180$ seconds (respectively $10,000$ iterations and $60$ seconds for ParityLearning and Linkage), compared to a maximum of $0.37$ second used by the non-iterative approaches.
+The minimum fill-in algorithm (using maximum degree for breaking ties) performed better than the other greedy approaches.
+Its randomised iterative version offers slightly improved performance, at the price of some computation time.